cbefus/Eynnyd/docs/source/guide/tutorials/error_handlers.rst

             .build()

 This function is built to handle errors thrown prior to having a response object (which is why it only takes parameters for the :code:`error_thrown` and the :code:`request`.
-If we threw our error from a handler this code would look exactly the same.
-However, if we threw an error from a response interceptor then this code would be different (the function would take a third parameter for the response).
+If we threw our error from a :term:`Handler` this code would look exactly the same.
+However, if we threw an error from a response :ref:`Interceptor` then this code would be different (the function would take a third parameter for the response).

-Error handlers return responses.
+:ref:`Error Handler`s return responses.
 In this case the response we are going to return is an :code:`UNAUTHORIZED` status with a body of text describing the errors message.

 Associating an Error Type with An Error Handler